scrabbletank/farhome-rules/rulesdoc.md

 You conjure up a display of witchcraft, displaying one of the following or similar effects:

-- give yourself a minor alteration to your look, for example changing your eye color, causing harmless steam or smoke to rise off your body, creating a dim halo around your head, etc.
+- give yourself a minor alteration to your look, for example changing your eye or hair color, causing harmless steam or smoke to rise off your body, creating a dim halo around your head, etc.
 - Enhance your voice to reach 3 times as far
 - Cause harmless tremors and vibrations in the earth around you
 - Cause objects to harmlessly move
 - Change the brightness or color of fire, cause it to flicker, etc.
-- Create an instantaneous sound at a location.
+- Create an instantaneous sound at a location
+- Cause a chilling breeze over a 5x5 tile area

 A creature trying to see through these illusions must succeed on a perception check against your spellcasting roll.